CathalSweeney6/battleshipgame/README.md

 # BATTLESHIP

-My Python site is based on the classic boardgame of the same name.
+My Python site is based off of the classic boardgame of the same name.
 In my game, the user's computer randomly places 5 ships across the grid.
 The user must try and locate each ship, before they run out of guesses.

 ## How to play the game
 1. Your computer will randomly generate 5 Battleships, across the grid.